Lake Tanganyika – Africa’s Amazing Lake

 Africa’s deepest lake is sure to surprise you time and again with new discoveries.
 To find them, you might literally dive in, but you don’t have to - many of the exciting activities available are right on the surface of the water!

 Walking and observing chimpanzees in the parks

 The most popular type of recreation at Lake Tanganyika is to visit one of the national parks closely adjacent to the lake – Gombe Stream National Park and Mahale Mountains National Park.
-The dominant vegetation in both parks is natural rainforests.
+The dominant vegetation in both parks are beautiful natural rainforests.

 The parks are home to hundreds of species of birds and mammals, predators among them.
 But of greatest interest are the primates living in these forests as families.
 The most common among them are chimpanzees, the closest relative of humans (more than a 90% genome match).
 Just imagine how exciting it is to watch our wild brethren in their natural habitat groom one another, play complex social games and interact in a variety of other ways!

 Besides walking with chimpanzees, you can indulge in a traditional beach holiday.
 There are several beaches in the city of Kigoma, and some of them are ideal spots to relax!
 Quiet sandy shores with clear and calm water, lodges with an authentic tropical ambience, walks by the lake under a canopy of tropical trees,and, finally, breathtaking sunsets.
 A paradise near the very center of the African continent.